yitalu/yitalu.github.io/research/index.markdown

 "The Coevolution of Human Fertility and Wealth Stratification" with Heidi Colleran, Anne Kandler, and Adam Powell.

-"Congress's Role in Concentrating Wealth in America" with Matthew Lebo and Gregory Koger.
+"Congress's Role in Concentrating Wealth in the United States" with Matthew Lebo and Gregory Koger.

 "An Agent-Based Model of Elections with Endogenous Candidates, Voters, and Media" with Oleg Smirnov and John Barry Ryan.